Onixs50/allora-3-workers/README.md

    - When you see the prompt `Do you want to create a new wallet or recover an existing one? (create/recover)`, type `recover`.
    - Enter your 12 or 24-word seed phrase when prompted to restore your wallet.

+---

+### Update: Automatic Log Checking and Container Restart

+This script has been updated to automatically check container logs and restart them if errors are detected.
+Key features include:

+1. **Log Error Detection**: The script checks container logs for specific error messages.
+2. **Automatic Restart**: Containers with detected errors are automatically restarted.
+3. **Periodic Status Checks**: The script periodically verifies the status of all containers to ensure proper operation.

+These updates improve system stability by handling errors automatically.

+---

 **Note:** Ensure you store your seed phrase securely.
 This phrase is crucial for recovering your wallet in case of loss.